Hattan-B/Digital-Control/README.md

 **Hattan Badya**

 -This library contains three blocks that help in controling iRoomba wirelessly through creating a TCPIP object and share it between the IRsensors-Block and the Control-Wheel block.
-- You have to download all the file in the Project_Roomba folder in order for you to use the library without facing any problems.
+- You have to download all the files in the Project_Roomba folder in order for you to use the library without facing any problems.

 ![Big_Switch](https://github.com/tuf76885/Digital-Control/blob/master/Block_Pictures/BigSwitch.png)